 - About Ateneum

 It is very pleasant to see paintings here.
 They have big collections.
-Other arts have a greater effect on me than the music of other composers.
+I am more moved by other arts than by the music of others.

-- Jean Sibelius in letter to Aino Sibelius from Munich, 28 July 1894
+- Jean Sibelius in a letter to Aino Sibelius from Munich, 28 July 1894

 Next year marks the 150th anniversary of the birth of Jean Sibelius.
-Ateneum Art Museum jumps the gun on the festivities in October by mounting an extensive jubilee exhibition that explores the composer's contacts with the art scene of his day.
+Ateneum Art Museum makes an early start on the festivities in October by opening an extensive jubilee exhibition that explores the composer's contacts with the art scene of his day.